Medical License Defense Lawyer

 - Defense against license suspension or revocation actions by the state licensing authority

-Drug diversion isn’t the only criminal charge that can threaten your medical license.
+Drug diversion isn’t the only criminal charge that can threaten your physician license.
 In fact, nearly any criminal conviction — in some cases, even misdemeanors — can have an adverse impact on your ability to lawfully practice medicine (or prescribe drugs).

 - You are currently being investigated or charged with any crime (whether related to your medical practice or not).

 - You have previously been convicted and may lose a professional license as a result of the conviction.

 - You have already had a license suspended or revoked due to criminal conviction and wish to appeal.

 - You are facing disciplinary action for failure to timely report a criminal conviction.